 Linear low-density polyethylene (LLDPE)

--has a density range of 0.915–0.925 g/cm3
+-has a density range of 0.915–0.925 g/cm3.

 -has higher tensile strength than LDPE.